 - Tk Graph and Waveform Viewer for Linux.
 This software package contains an evaluation version of our Tcl/Tk implementation of BeSpice Wave.
 The package contains a 32 and 64 bit Tcl/Tk module.
 It can easily be integrated into every Tcl/Tk application from version 8.4.
 It can be used from a Tcl script or C/C++.
 This is illustrated by several examples.
 Instructions on how to use the software package can be found here.

-- StarVision/SpiceVision plug-in for Linux.
-This software package contains an Tk evaluation version of BeSpice Wave.
-It has been adapted to be used as an plug-in for StarVision® and SpiceVision®.
-StarVision and SpiceVision are products from Concept Engineering GmbH, Freiburg Germany.
+- The StarVision/SpiceVision plug-in for Linux is available as plug-in from Concept Engineering GmbH, Freiburg Germany.
 A screen shot and further details are available from this post.

 Evaluation Software Limitations